 Statistical thinking: What data would you need to collect to disprove the predictive power of astrological signs?

 Okay.
 I haven't used this in class yet because it is July, and I just found it.
-However.
-I think I will open the Fall 2024 semester with this example.
-It is fun and accessible and shows how research can be used to study whether or not personality varies based on astrological sign.
+However, I will open the Fall 2024 semester with this example.
+It is fun and accessible and shows how research can be used to study whether or not personality varies based on astrological signs.

-I'm going to start by showing them a bunch of funny astrology memes (see above).
-Then I'll ask them to think of ways they could design a study to prove that astrology is/is not bunk.
+I will start by showing them a bunch of funny astrology memes (see above).
+Then, I'll ask them to think of ways to design a study to prove that astrology is/is not bunk.
 What sort of data would they need to collect to do this?

 Statsy things to share with your students: